JayVeezy1/MA_thesis/README.md

 The patients can be filtered for their illnesses with the icd9-codes (diagnoses at admission).
 A user can change the selected icd9-codes in the supplement file 'selection_icd9_codes.py'.
+This step is fundamental and probably needs some medical background knowledge.

+Moreover, some icd9_titles might seem like they have medical relevance, but they were used differently in the actual diagnosis of patients for MIMIC-III.
+For example, not all cerebrovascular icd9_code titles that sound like they indicate stroke can actually be accounted as stroke cases.
+The code '43883 - Facial Weakness' might be considered as a valid indicator.
+However, after cross-referencing the 'diagnosis_text' for all the patients with 43883, it became clear that those were mainly heart-attack patients.
+Thus, 43883 was removed as a selector for stroke.
+Of course, if one of those removed patients also has another actually valid icd9_code, like '430 - Subarachnoid hemorrhage', then they were kept in the dataset.
+This example was meant to explain, that it is crucial to select the correct icd9_codes, as the right patient selection is one of the most important steps of the analysis.

 Another helpful file to inspect all available icd9-codes and map codes to their titles is 'icd9_codes_dictionary.csv'.
 This file can also be created with the SQL script 'create_icd9_codes_dictionary.sql'.
-Important: Many procedures have the same code like diagnoses.
+Important: Many procedures have the same code as diagnoses.
 They must be considered separately.

-There are 1.522 unique icustay_ids for the use-case of stroke (about 9.5% of the available data).
+There are 1.451 unique icustay_ids for the use-case of stroke (about 9.5% of the available data).
 A patient can come to the ICU multiple times, within one hospital stay (one admission).
 Thus, the relevant key shall be the icu-stay, to not use duplicate patients.